Grove Collaborative

 How to deodorize carpet with a spray

 First, test a small area for colorfastness.
-Then, spritz the spray directly on the stain and let it sit for at least 15 to 30 minutes.
+Then, gently spray directly on the stain and let it sit for at least 15 to 30 minutes.

-Blot the stain and odor away with a clean rag.
+After, blot the area with a clean rag to lift the stain and its accompanying odor.
 After the area has dried, vacuum as usual, and you’re good to go!

 What are the best spray carpet deodorizers?